HUAWEI

 Danielle Smith China suspending Canadian canola

-What Canada export to China In a nutshell, commodities and natural resources.
+What Canada export to China In a nutshell, commodities, resources.

 "Mineral products" made up $4 billion — or 25 percent — of Canadian exports to China in 2011.